The confusing bits of JSONPath explained

 Key selectors

 Appending ~ to an expression selects the keys of the matched objects instead of the values.
-Spectral actually already provides a way to evaluate keys by setting the field property of its rule definition schema to “@key” but that strikes me as basically splitting my JSONPath expression into two matching stages for no reason.
+Spectral actually already provides a way to evaluate keys by setting the field property of its rule definition schema to “@key” but that strikes me as basically splitting my JSONPath expression into two stages for no reason.

 Say we want to write a rule that bans certain words from being used in API endpoint URLs.
-Things like /internal/ or /api/ seem like they might be poor choices for naming (and naming things, as we all know, is, along with cache invalidation and off-by-one errors, one of the two hardest problems in computer science).
+Things like /internal/ or /api/ seem like they might be poor choices for naming API endpoint URLs (and naming things, as we all know, is, along with cache invalidation and off-by-one errors, one of the two hardest problems in computer science).
 So we need to select all the paths, but they are keys in the spec document, not values, so a ~ suffix selects them.

 However, hierarchy confusion strikes again, because we are not selecting the keys of the children.
 This doesn’t do what you think it does: